tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

   - `SendMessage` (DelaySeconds), `ReceiveMessage`, `DeleteMessage`
   - **`ReceiveMessageWaitTimeSeconds`**: Long Polling
   - **`ChangeMessageVisibility`**: change the message timeout
+    - Amazon SQS uses a visibility timeout to prevent other consumers from receiving and processing the same message.
+The default visibility timeout for a message is ***30 seconds.
+The minimum is 0 seconds.
+The maximum is 12 hours.***
   - Batch APIs for SendMessage, DeleteMessage, ChangeMessageVisibility helps decrease your costs

 - **SQS FIFO Queue**: